 Amazon: As an Amazon Associate, I earn from qualifying purchases. |

-Dale L Popovich IWSis an award-winning watercolorist and teacher who is passionate about capturing the raw beauty of the American landscape with the fluid stroke of a brush.
-As you will see the works selected in his portfolio represent the breath of his holistic approach to painting.
-You can also learn along with this talented and experienced teacher through his workshops, Palette & Chisel, Mainstreet Art Center i Lake Zurich, IL, Elmhurst Art Museum, Towering Winds Academy of Fine Arts an online art school, and Popovich Studio classes.
+Dale L Popovich IWSDale is an award-winning watercolorist and teacher passionate about capturing the raw beauty of the American landscape with the fluid stroke of a brush.
+As you will see, the works selected in his portfolio represent the depth of his holistic approach to painting.
+You can also learn with this talented and experienced teacher through his workshops, Palette & Chisel, and Popovich Studio classes.
 Archives

 Categories